logicly-au/pmhc-mds-user-documentation/doc/faqs/system/development.rst

 * :ref:`dev-data-entry-faq`
 * :ref:`dev-reports-faq`

-Regularly check the announcements on the `PMHC MDS home page <https://pmhc-mds.net/#/>`_ to keep informed of developement releases.
+Regularly check the announcements on the `PMHC MDS homepage <https://pmhc-mds.net/#/>`_ to remain informed about development releases.

 .. _dev-data-entry-faq: